Gallbladder Surgery (Cholecystectomy) New Jersey

 A minority of patients will experience some short or longer-term discomfort associated with the removal of the gallbladder.
 For most, this is a temporary result of additional bile flowing into the small intestine causing GI issues.
 These possibilities should be discussed with your physician.

 What Are Gallstones?

 Gallstones are small, hard particles that develop in the gallbladder.
 They form as a result of the bile hardening and tend to block the common bile duct.
 In some cases they can cause severe symptoms including vomiting, pain in the abdomen or back pain, often requiring gallbladder surgery.
 For others, gallstones do not cause any discomfort at all.

 There are two forms of gallstones: those formed by the hardening of cholesterol, which represent the vast majority of gallstone cases and those formed by the hardening of bilirubin.
 Cholesterol gallstones are usually lighter in color while bilirubin gallstones are darker.

 Interestingly, there is no direct relationship between the size and quantity of gallstones and the symptoms that they cause.
 Some patients have large gallstones with no symptoms and others have small gallstones and severe pain.
 Generally, symptoms include:

 - Serious nausea or vomiting attributed to gallbladder stones

 - and significant abdominal pain

 Patients who are having gallstone attacks should speak to a qualified laparoscopic surgeon such as those at Advanced Surgical Associates to understand more about qualification criteria.
-Please speak to our office to learn more about gallbladder removal.
+Please contact us to schedule a consultation with one of our general surgeons.